facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 Link to orginal paper: https://dl.acm.org/doi/pdf/10.1145/62138.62141

-> Simplifying the following could be good guidelines:

-> - Don’t stricter more validation rules on input parameters than those implemented by the parent class.
-> - Objects should be replaceable with instances of their subtypes without altering the correctness of that program
-> - Not add restriction in an overridden method if that restriction doesn't exist in baseline implementation

 I used it as an example since it is specific to the design of hierarchies.

-I do not want to write an article on how to respect the development according to **Liskov** in the net there is a lot of literature.
+I do not want to write an article on how to respect the development according to **Liskov** in the web there is a lot of literature.
 I would just like to emphasize that building a hierarchy of objects is not easy, that more the hierarchy is deep then more we are faced with design problems and **final** helps use to prevent this.

 For this reason, before creating subclasses we should ask ourselves questions like the following or similar: